MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 = 0.7.0 =
 01.02.2022:
     - Complete rework of YOAST sitemap generation.
 The images are now no longer written to the field 'postimg'.
-The folder is analysed on demand, so the state-transition publish -> draft -> publish is n longer required.
-Was a bit annoying.
-All remaining fields in post and Pages are deleted if you deactivate and activate the plugin once.
+The folder is analysed on request, so the state-transition publish -> draft -> publish is n longer required.
+    - All remaining fields in post and Pages are deleted if you deactivate and activate the plugin once.
 No further action required.
-    - Additionally all php-code written by my was checked with PHPStan.
+    - Additionally all php-code written by me was checked with PHPStan.
 This forces some code refinement, mainly in docblocks.

 = 0.6.1 =
 30.01.2022: